Menu

 Schema Migration

 There is no built-in support for schema migrations.
-Following is a part of a sample of how you might perform migrations in your own app (taken from the DataBake sample app).
-See the full app for details.
+Following is a part of a sample of how you might perform migrations in your own app.

 // track the version of the schema in the database, which can be used for schema migration